osteele/tonic.ts/README.md

 * `Interval` represents a musical interval such as a minor third or a perfect fifth.
 The difference between two pitch-like instances of the same type is an Interval.
 A pitch-like instance can be transposed by an interval.
-* `Chord` is a set of intervals from a root.
+* `Chord<PitchLike>` is a set of intervals from a root.
 A chord has a name, a set of intervals, a set pitches (or pitch classes), and an inversion.
 For example, "E Major" and "C Minor" name chords.
 * `ChordPattern` is an equivalence class of Chords, modded out by their tonics.
   For example, "Major" and "Minor" are chord patterns.
 * `Scale` is a named sequence of intervals from an (unspecified) tonic.
 For example, "Diatonic Major" names a scale.
-* `SpecificScale` is a scale that starts at a specific pitch or pitch class.
+* `SpecificScale<PitchLike>` is a scale that starts at a specific pitch or pitch class.

 `Chord` and `SpecificScale` are generic classes, that can be instantiated at either `Pitch` or `PitchClass`.